darklab8/blog/blog/articles/article_detailed/article_20250506_visual_debugger_in_vscode/debugger.md

 All examples in the article are in the [examples](https://github.com/darklab8/blog/tree/master/blog/articles/article_detailed/article_20250506_visual_debugger_in_vscode/examples) folder.
 **We assume you’re opening VSCode with the working directory set to a specific example folder** (e.g., `examples/simple_pyscript` or `examples/django_example`) so that the `.vscode` folder is at the project root.

-P.S.
-In normal projects reopening workdir with `code -r .` is not required, as we open projects only once, but we will be often using it in this article to switch between multiple working directories when necessary.
+{{ note `In normal projects reopening workdir with "code -r ." is not required, as we open projects only once, but we will be often using it in this article to switch between multiple working directories when necessary.` }}

 # Python without docker